ckatsibas/Minecraft-Mod/README.md

-# My long time work in progress Minecraft Mod
+# My Minecraft Mod
-Maybe someday it will be playable...
+Maybe someday I'll finish it and release it.